PXG-Arma/Website/README.md

 ## Building

 **Dependencies:**
-- An Unix system or Cygwin
+- A Unix system or Cygwin
 - GNU Make
 - PHP (version 8 or greater)
 - rsync